DPotoyan/Chem324/_sources/ch02/note02.md

 - In the second line we esing trig identity to express sum of cosine and sine in terms of cosine.
 Still we have two constantst o determine
 - The constants $A_n$ $\phi_n$ in temporal part are determined by **initial codnitions** E.g what should be the amplitude and phase of wave at starting time $t=0$.

-### Step 3 Full solution of 1D guitar string: A linear combination of normal modes
+### Step 3 Full solution: A linear combination of normal modes

 - After solving ODEs for spatial and tempoeral parts we now combine them into a full solution.
 - The complete description of any vibrational motion of the guitar string is given by the sum of the normal modes, $X_n(x)$.
 - While the terms involving time, $T_n(t)$, depend on how and where the string is plucked, the normal modes $X_n(x)$ remain the same for a given string.
-- Note that the general solution to wave equation is expressed as **a linear combination of all normal modes**

 :::{admonition}
 :class: important